pascomnet/documentation/mobydick/content_en/08acd/01musiconhold.md

 Compatible formats are **WAV** and **MP3** files.

-By pressing the //FixMe button you can create additional playlists to suit your needs.
+By pressing the `Add` button you can create additional playlists to suit your needs.
 Which playlist is played can be adapted for several scenarios, e.g.under Team and selecting waiting music.
 This way, you could use specific background music referring to your ticket system for your support team or you can also advertise the latest promotional deals on your sales hotline.

 Putting a caller on **HOLD** will always cause the **default** playlist to be used.